 There is a statutory process that must be followed for the making (adoption) of a neighbourhood plan.

 The neighbourhood area (area to which the neighbourhood plan relates) must be designated and there can only be one neighbourhood plan in each neighbourhood area.
 The neighbourhood plan must also specify a period for which it is to have effect.
 The draft plan must be prepared through a process of consultation with local residents and business and the final draft plan must be subject to a set 'publicity period', where people are given an opportunity to submit comments.

-An independent examiner reviews these comments and checks whether the neighbourhood plan meets the Basic Conditions and other requirements set out in the Regulations.
-The examiner reports whether a neighbourhood plan should proceed to referendum, and if it requires any modifications to do so.
-Subject to a positive vote at referendum, the neighbourhood plan will form part of the statutory development plan for the borough.
+An independent examiner would be appointed to review these comments and check whether the neighbourhood plan meets the Basic Conditions and other requirements set out in the Regulations.
+The examiner will report and recommend whether a neighbourhood plan meets the Basic Conditions and can proceed to a referendum, and if it requires any modifications to do so.